 54. Purdue also targeted veterans with its deceptive claims that they should take opioids.
 Like the elderly, many veterans' prescriptions are paid for by the public, providing another source of revenue when Purdue got veterans on its drugs.
-Records of sales meetings in Massachusetts show that Purdue reps emphasized insurance coverage by the veterans' Tricare program more than 500 times.
+Records of sales meetings in program more than 500 times.

-8 2015-01-28 Pain Products Presentation, pg.
+&lt;sup>8 2015-01-28 Pain Products Presentation, pg.
 12, PVT0029495.